sagiodev/stable-video-diffusion-img2vid/README.md

 ## Advanced options
 - Increase `motion bucket id` to increase the motion in the video.
+- Increase `fps id` to increase the frame rate of the video.
 - Fix the random as a positive integer to generate the same video.

 ## Known issues